Want to buy bitcoin without getting ripped off?

 The table below shows the most popular and well-recommended options in the UK.

 This is still better than many options recommended across YouTube, Reddit, and other websites.
+(For example, Coinmama charges you 5.9% in fees when buying bitcoin.)

 - Convenient, quick, and easy way to buy bitcoin in the UK (with GBP).